Mayor: Iran

 In Iran, the mayor is the executive manager of a city and is elected by the Islamic City Council.
 The mayor is elected for a four-year term.

 Ireland

 In the Republic of Ireland, the head of a borough corporation was called "mayor" from the Municipal Corporations (Ireland) Act 1840 until boroughs were abolished by the Local Government Reform Act 2014.
+City council chairs are "mayor" (or "lord mayor" in the cases of Dublin and of Cork).
 The Local Government Act 2001 allowed county councils to style their chairperson as "mayor" and some do so.
-City council chairs are "mayor" (or "lord mayor" in the cases of Dublin and of Cork).
 Since 2000 there have been proposals for a directly elected mayor of the Dublin Metropolitan Area.
+The 2019 local elections included plebiscites in three areas on directly elected mayors, of which that for Mayor of Limerick was passed, with the first direct election due as part of the 2024 local elections.

 Italy

 In Italy, the mayor is called sindaco, or informally primo cittadino ('first citizen').
 Every municipality (comune) has a mayor who represents the local government.
-The mayor is elected every five years by the inhabitants of the municipality; the mayor cannot serve for more than two consecutive terms, except in municipalities of up to 3,000 inhabitants, those not having any term limit.
+The mayor is directly elected every five years by the inhabitants of the comune; the mayor cannot serve for more than two consecutive terms, except in municipalities of up to 5,000 inhabitants, those having a three consecutive terms limit.

+The mayor is a member of the City council, the legislative body which checks the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence, and is entitled to appoint and release the members of the executive body (giunta).